martinsik/physics-after-dart/README.md

 This game is my Geeva Hackathon 2013 project in [Dart] [0] and [dartbox2d] [1].

 It's a simple puzzle game based of physics.
-I managed to make only 3 levels during the hackathon and your goal is to help 3 or 5 balls to get to the white triangle.
+I managed to make only 3 levels during the hackathon where your goal is to help 3 or 5 balls to get to the white triangle.
 Pretty simple :).

 [You can try live demo here] [2].